arsalanj/Mobile-Developer-Portfolio/README.md

 ## Hara Bhara Pakistan
 Hara Bhara Pakistan is an initiative that aims to drive the nation towards a greener and more sustainable future by uniting schools, businesses, communities, and individuals under the common goal of planting more trees in their respective capacities.
 <br>
-The initial version was developed natively in Swift and Android, and later on migrated to the Flutter framework in under a week by yours truly.
+The initial version was developed natively in Swift and Android, and later on migrated to the Flutter framework in under a week by myself.

 <p align="center">